Yoonsen/Dash_Imagination/logbook.md

 - Fixed corpus resampling default by setting `default_filters['max_places']` to 500, preventing the resample callback from returning empty datasets after filter resets or uploads.
 - Added `todo.md` to track follow-up tasks (React lifecycle warning, safeguard filter defaults, helper launch script).
 - Added union/intersection/difference controls for corpus uploads and builder output; state updates now respect the selected set operation and automatically recompute place tokens to match.
+- Introduced collocation explorer in the corpus builder (via `dh.Collocations`), mapping dhlabids to URNs and intersecting collocates with place names to surface relevant locations for keywords like “krig”.

 **Notes**:
 - Heatmap and map views now stay in sync after uploads and resampling; baseline limit of 500 keeps the UI responsive while allowing manual adjustment.